-UWEX - The $\underline{\mathbf{U}}$ niversity of $\underline{\mathbf{W}}$ isconsin- $\underline{\mathbf{E}}$ xtension.
-This abbreviation is often used in announcing meetings that take place at the UW-Extension Office, 5 University Drive, Sheboygan, WI.
-4-H is the youth education program of UW-Extension.
+Extension - University of Wisconsin-Madison Division of Extension.
+This abbreviation is often used in announcing meetings that take place at the Extension Office, 5 University Drive, Sheboygan, WI.
+4-H is the youth education program of University of Wisconsin-Madison Division of Extension.